Current Fellows

 Kanupriya Soni, MD

 Dr. Kanupriya Soni obtained her B.A. in Economics and Medical Sciences from Boston University and M.D. from Boston University School of Medicine.
 After completing her internal medicine residency training at Boston University/ Boston Medical Center, she joined the hospitalist group at Brigham and Women’s Hospital.
-Dr. Soni has been involved in critical care and COPD outcomes research along with ultrasound teaching.
-In her spare time, she enjoys honing her baking skills, traveling, and scuba diving.
+Dr. Soni’s current research is focused on investigating variation in critical care practices.
+In her spare time, she enjoys honing her baking skills, traveling, and looking for the next coffee shop to explore.

 Hilary Strollo, DO, MS